SQAPractical/ASK/README.md

     Being on your branch, type `git push`

-12. Once you collected all the changes on your remote branch, you can go ahead and create Pull request in GitHub.
+12. Once you collected all the changes on your remote branch, you can go ahead and create Pull request on GitHub.

 13. Repeat steps 3-12 for each complete task